kkemple/scienceandmathematics.com/src/content/posts/fourier-transforms-and-the-uncertainty-principle.md

 pubDate: '2025-09-12'
 ---

 The uncertainty principle $\Delta x \Delta p \geq \hbar/2$ predates quantum mechanics.
 It emerges from the Fourier transform—a purely mathematical relationship between conjugate variables.
 Compress a signal in time, and its frequency spectrum broadens.
 Localize a particle in space, and its momentum spreads.
 Confine electrons to crystal lattice sites, and their wavevectors fill the Brillouin zone.
 The mathematics enforces this trade-off through Cauchy-Schwarz inequality, Parseval's theorem, and reciprocal space geometry—five independent derivations yielding identical bounds.
-Quantum mechanics didn't invent uncertainty.
-It discovered that nature obeys Fourier mathematics.
+Nature obeys Fourier mathematics.

 ## The Transform Pair